kandl/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 import { IAttributeFilter } from '@gooddata/sdk-model';
 import { IAttributeMetadataObject } from '@gooddata/sdk-model';
 import { IAttributeOrMeasure } from '@gooddata/sdk-model';
+import { IAutomationMetadataObject } from '@gooddata/sdk-model';
+import { IAutomationMetadataObjectDefinition } from '@gooddata/sdk-model';
 import { IAvailableAccessGrantee } from '@gooddata/sdk-model';
 import { IBucket } from '@gooddata/sdk-model';
 import { ICatalogAttribute } from '@gooddata/sdk-model';